Ios is more than the beaches and the nightlife. Take the time to discover some of the islands unique attractions.

 The capital of the island, its dramatic landscape from the hill upon which it is perched, overlooks the bay and Yialos beach, just 2km from the port.
-Its narrow maze like laneways, so synonymous with the Greek island experience and traditional Cycladic architecture with whitewashed houses, picturesque churches, flowering bougainvilleas and maze-like formation of footpaths and streets create an unforgettable scenery.
+Its narrow maze like laneways, so synonymous with the Greek island experience and traditional Cycladic architecture with whitewashed houses, picturesque churches and flowering bougainvilleas and underscore this unforgettable scenery.
 Chora still maintains a lively nightlife with its incredible array of fine restaurants, shopping, bars and nightclubs.
-Wander through the narrow streets of Chora, enjoy the view from the windmills, enjoy a cocktail at sunset and the fantastic nightlife that you will never meet again!
+Wander through the narrow streets of Chora, enjoy the view from the windmills, sip a refreshing cocktail as you watch the sunset!

 Wander through the prehistoric settlement of Skarkos which showcases the extremely rich historical heritage of Ios. it is considered one of the most important settlements of the Early Cycladic Civilization that flourished in the mid-third millennium B.C.
 Its buildings are in such a good condition that the visitor can get an idea of the very architecture of the times.

 - Odysseas Elytis Theatre

 The theatre is located in an area further up the traditional windmills in Chora.
 Named after the Nobel Prize winning Laureate for Literature, this outdoor theatre has been built in accordance with the functionality and aesthetics of an ancient theatre using only marble and local stone as construction materials.
-Its stands are amphitheatrically built, thus ensuring excellent view over Mylopotas bay and
+Its stands are amphitheatrically built, thus ensuring excellent view over Mylopotas bay all the way to Santorini.

 - Homer’s Tomb